Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Discussion

 \section{Discussion}

-We presented a wearable pad sensorized using fluidic innervation that captures interaction forces via pressure changes..
-The sensor was evaluated under progressively less constrained conditions: (i) benchtop compression testing, (ii) on-human testing during isometric knee torque output, (iii) stepwise isometric and dynamic bicep curls, and (iv) integration into an unpowered lower-extremity exoskeleton during repeated squats.
-The mechanical testing results validate the capability of fluidic innervation to reliably capture direct interaction forces in a linear manner, highlighting its potential as an alternative modality to current sensing techniques for wearable robotics.
+We presented a wearable pad sensorized using FI that captures interaction forces via pressure changes.
+The sensor was evaluated under progressively less constrained conditions: (i) benchtop compression testing, (ii) dynamometer-mediated isometric knee exercises, (iii) stepwise isometric and dynamic bicep curls, and (iv) integration into an unpowered lower-extremity exoskeleton during repeated squats.
+The mechanical testing results validate the capability of FI to reliably capture direct interaction forces.
+The tight correlation between force and pressure are a significant improvement over traditional FSRs and their non-linear force response \cite{velasquez2019error}.
 We also demonstrate that strategically placed pads can accurately capture human torque output during isometric knee flexion and extension.
 Results from unconstrained arm movements demonstrate pad sensitivity to external load and arm angle.
 Both factors are related to the net moment output by the human user.
 Similarly, during squatting, pad pressure was strongly linked with knee flexion angle, which also correlates with the required knee moment to provide anti-gravity body weight support.

-Collectively, these findings provide impetus for continued development and eventual integration of these fluidically innervated pads into wearable robotic devices.
-Yet, several design challenges remain.
-First, multiple factors (i.e. limb angle, external load) have significant effects on measured pad pressure; future work should examine the interaction between these factors in more detail.
+Collectively, these findings provide impetus for continued development and eventual integration of FI pads into wearable robotic devices.
+Compared to prior FI work in robotic grippers \cite{zhang2024embedded, shang2025forte}, our results demonstrate this sensing modality translates effectively to the more variable human-robot interface.
+Still, greater signal variability due to the inherent unconstrained and complex nature of human dynamics were present, leaving several remaining design challenges.
+First, multiple factors (i.e. precise force direction relative to pad, limb angle, external load, strap tightness) may have significant effects on measured pad pressure; future work should examine the interaction between these factors in more detail.
 Integration of these pads into a multimodal system that also tracks kinematics using an IMU or other sensors may lead to improved interpretation of pressure readings in terms of human effort by accounting for limb dynamics.
-Second, it is likely that simultaneous deployment of multiple pressure pads, or distinct pressure sensing channels within a larger surface area, would enhance characterization of the human-machine interface.
+It is likely deployment of miniaturized pressure pads, or distinct pressure sensing channels within a larger surface area, would enhance characterization of the human-machine interface.